-Kindness rocks are rocks which people pick up and paint with all sorts of images.
+Kindness rocks are rocks which people paint with all sorts of images.
 The designs can range from simple words like “Hi!” to beautiful multi-dimensional images.
 The rocks should have happy, funny, or uplifting images and/or sayings on them.

 I'll share how to complete a basic kindness rock.
 Once you’ve tried your first rock, the only real limit on making other rocks is your artistic skills. ideas, and imagination!

 - Non-Porous Rocks: You can use porous rocks, but you will have to seal them well with an aerosol sealant like hairspray before attempting to paint them.

 - Acrylic Paint Pens

 The first step to creating your kindness rock is deciding what you want it to be.
 Take a look at the shape, color (if you aren’t painting the whole thing over), and any other features that speak to you.
 Does it give you any ideas about what you can make it into that would make people smile?

 My 10-year-old daughter decided she wanted to make her first kindness rock into a pet rat rock named Henry.
 Her first step was to pick the rock she wanted to use.
 Here is the rock she chose.

 Once you have decided upon which rock you are going to use, you are ready to paint!
 However, if you chose a porous rock, you will have to apply several coats of sealant (or hair spray) to get the rock ready to paint.

 Once the rock is ready, if you are doing any base painting on the rock,now is the time to do so.
 My daughter decided to paint her rock white as a background for her silver rat.

 - To begin, place your rock on a piece of paper or newspaper to protect the surroundings.